 What do healthy boundaries look like?

-• Being clear and voiced that the behaviour you are experiencing is unacceptable and disrespectful.
+• Being clear and voiced that the behaviour you are experiencing is unacceptable and disrespectful without fear of the response.

-The more you work with your sense of boundary, the more you will be able to be voiced as a matter of fact without emotiveness behind it.
+•The more you work with your sense of boundary, the more you will be able to be voiced as a matter of fact without emotiveness behind it.
+Saying “no” is simple, straitforward and not open to being questioned.
+It is a clearly defined statement.

-• Boundaries are not barriers to protect you; they are the solid knowing of who you are.
+• Boundaries are not barriers to protect you; they are the solid undeerstanding of who you are.
 You are contained by them.
 It feels safe.

 • Boundaries are changing all the time.
 They are fluid, not fixed.